Tobacco Institute of India Logo; TII Logo; Tobacco Institute Logo THE TOBACCO INSTITUTE OF INDIA

 Historically, it has been seen that extreme regulations produce counter-productive results.
 They do not reduce demand for tobacco, but merely shift it from the legal segment to cheaper, regulation non-compliant illegal options of suspect quality, thereby undermining public health objectives.

-The on-going distress of cigarette tobacco farmers and others dependent on tobacco for their livelihood makes it very important for policy makers in India to strike a balance between the country’s extreme regulations such as large pictorial warnings and the livelihood of millions of people.
+The distress of cigarette tobacco farmers and others dependent on tobacco for their livelihood makes it very important for policy makers in India to strike a balance between the country’s extreme regulations such as large pictorial warnings and the livelihood of millions of people.

 • Latest News